freqtrade/freqtrade/docs/strategy-advanced.md

 ### Custom stoploss examples

-Absolute stoploss.
+#### Absolute stoploss

 The below example sets absolute profit levels based on the current profit.

 * Use the regular stoploss until 20% profit is reached
 * Once profit is > 20% - stoploss will be set to 7%.s